schuyler/sim2075/events/geopolitical/iran-regime-change.md

 severity_probability_rationale: |
-  Distribution reflects Iran's structural features, conditional on actual regime crisis occurring:
+  Distribution reflects Iran's structural features, conditional on actual regime crisis occurring.
+Smooth successions where the Islamic Republic continues with a new Supreme Leader don't trigger this event.

-  - Managed succession crisis (0.40): Most likely mode.
-Khamenei is 85+;
-    succession will be contested.
-IRGC has institutional interest in system continuity.
-Historical pattern in authoritarian regimes is elite management of transitions rather than collapse.
-However, "managed" may still involve significant instability.

-  - Popular uprising suppressed (0.30): 2009 and 2022 showed regime can
-    suppress major protests, but at increasing cost.
-A crisis-level uprising would be larger than previous; suppression would be more violent and more damaging to regime legitimacy.
-Syria 2011 is cautionary—Assad survived but at catastrophic cost.
+  - Popular uprising suppressed (0.40): Most likely crisis mode.
+2009 and 2022 showed regime can suppress major protests, but a crisis-level uprising would be larger and suppression more costly.
+Regime survives but permanently weakened—this is a discontinuity because coercive capacity and legitimacy are durably degraded, unlike normal protest cycles.

-  - Revolutionary transition (0.20): Requires multiple failures: elite fragmentation AND security force defection AND mass mobilization.
+  - Revolutionary transition (0.35): Requires multiple failures: elite fragmentation AND security force defection AND mass mobilization.
     1979 shows it can happen in Iran specifically.
-Soviet 1989-91 shows how rapidly ideological regimes can collapse once threshold crossed.
-    Lower probability than succession crisis but higher than external trigger.
+Higher probability than in Russia because ideological exhaustion is more advanced and population is more mobilized.

+  - Failed succession crisis (0.15): Khamenei is 85+; succession will eventually occur.
+Most successions will be managed (not triggering this event).
+This branch captures scenarios where the succession mechanism fails—factional deadlock, open conflict, institutional breakdown.
+Lower probability because IRGC has strong interest in managed transition.

   - External intervention trigger (0.10): Requires deliberate US/Israeli
     decision to strike AND that strike catalyzes regime collapse rather